-- Visit EDsolution.com to hear more patient stories, schedule a conversation with a patient educator, see how a penile implant works or to locate a urologist who specializes in ED. - Take the Sexual Health Inventory for Men (SHIM) survey in this brochure, and share it with your doctor. - Set up an appointment with your doctor to learn more about erectile dysfunction and penile implants and discuss your options.
+- Visit erectile-dysfunction-solutions.uk - Take the Sexual Health Inventory for Men (SHIM) survey in this brochure, and share it with your doctor. - Set up an appointment with your doctor to learn more about erectile dysfunction and penile implants and discuss your options.